 Written on Jan 26, 2017 9:21:00 AM

-3 Top Causes of Accidents in the Workplace
+Top 3 Causes of Workplace Accidents in Florida

 Workplace safety is a serious issue for everyone.
 Whether you have a desk job in a downtown Tampa office, run a cash register for a store, or maintain crucial utility infrastructure, every workplace has some risk of injury—some more severe than others.

 According to data from the National Safety Council (NSC), “every 7 seconds… a worker is injured on the job.”

 Part of avoiding these injuries is knowing what the biggest risks are.